David Jones (Clwyd West MP)

-David Ian Jones (born 22 March 1952) is a former British Conservative Party politician, now Reform UK member and former solicitor who briefly served as a Welsh Assembly Member for North Wales between 2002 and 2003, and then as Member of Parliament (MP) for Clwyd West from 2005 to 2024.
+David Ian Jones (born 22 March 1952) is a British politician and former solicitor, who was previously a member of the Conservative Party and is now a member of Reform UK.
+He who briefly served as a Welsh Assembly Member for North Wales between 2002 and 2003, and then as Member of Parliament (MP) for Clwyd West from 2005 to 2024.
 He sat in the Cabinet as Secretary of State for Wales from 2012 to 2014, making him the first Secretary of State for Wales to have served as an Assembly Member.

 Early life

 David Jones was born in Stepney, London to Welsh parents, Elspeth and Bryn Jones, and is a Welsh speaker.
 His father was a British Army officer who served in northwest India and later ran pharmacies around the Wrexham area.

 He was educated at Ruabon Grammar School, University College London – where he was an active member of UCL Conservative Society – and Chester College of Law.

 As a young solicitor he had worked in Ruthin alongside future Plaid Cymru Deputy Welsh First Minister Ieuan Wyn Jones.